kevin0120/mix/CONTRIBUTING.md

 ### Processor Plugin Guidelines

-* A processor must conform to the [`telegraf.Processor`](https://godoc.org/github.com/influxdata/telegraf#Processor) interface.
+* A processor must conform to the [`rush.Processor`](https://godoc.org/github.com/masami10/rush#Processor) interface.
 * Processors should call `processors.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/processors/all/all.go` file.
+* To be available within Rush itself, plugins must add themselves to the `github.com/masami10/rush/plugins/processors/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the processor can be configured.
-This is include in the output of `telegraf config`.
+This is include in the output of `rush config`.
 * The `Description` function should say in one line what this processor does.

 ### Processor Example